-The Group depends on the obtaining, maintaining and periodically renewing of several licenses, authorizations, and administrative and regulatory permits in all jurisdictions where the Group operates.
-The Group is unable to assure that such licenses, authorizations and permits will be fully granted at all times or renewed upon their expiration.
-Also, most of the industries in which the Group's customers operate also require the application for licenses or authorizations, as well as adjudication/concession and renewal processes beyond the Group's control.
+In addition, the Group depends on the obtaining, maintaining and periodically renewing of several licenses, authorizations, and administrative and regulatory permits in all jurisdictions where the Group operates.
+The Group is unable to assure that they will be fully granted or renewed at all times.

-There can be no assurance that breaches of any applicable regulations have not occurred or will not occur or be identified or that these laws will not change in the future in a manner that could have a material adverse effect on the business, prospects, results of operations, financial condition and cash flows of the Group.
+Therefore, there can be no assurance that breaches of any applicable regulations have not occurred or will not occur or be identified, that these laws or their implementation will not change in the future, or that the Group will assure granting or renewal of necessary licenses, authorizations and permits, all of which could have a material adverse effect on the business, prospects, results of operations, financial condition and cash flows of the Group.